 As outlined on OSCCR's website, the Medical Amnesty policy is for drug or alcohol emergencies where the primary concern is the health and safety of the individual(s) involved.
-Students/organizations are strongly encouraged to call for medical assistance (617.373.3333) for themselves or for another student who they observe to be or feel is dangerously intoxicated/under the influence of alcohol or drugs.
-If a student/organization calls on behalf of another student, that student/organization is required to remain with the student experiencing the emergency until medical assistance arrives.
-Neither the caller nor student requiring medical assistance for an alcohol or other drug-related emergency will be subject to University disciplinary action for the violation of possession or consumption of alcohol or drugs.
+Students/organizations are strongly encouraged to call for medical assistance (617.373.3333) for themselves or for another student who they observe to be, or feel is dangerously intoxicated/under the influence of alcohol or drugs.
+If a student/organization calls on behalf of another student, that student/organization must remain with them in the emergency until medical assistance arrives.
+Neither the caller nor student requiring medical assistance for an alcohol or other drug-related emergency will be subject to university disciplinary action for the violation of possession or consumption of alcohol or drugs.
 This policy shall extend to the parties actively involved in proactively calling for medical assistance and is determined at the discretion of the Director of OSCCR.
-This policy does not apply to individuals experiencing an alcohol or drug-related medical emergency who are found by University employees (e.g., Northeastern University Police, faculty, administrative staff, or residence hall staff), or where the reporting student(s)/organization did not stay with them.
+This policy does not apply to individuals experiencing an alcohol or drug-related medical emergency who are found by university employees (e.g., Northeastern University Police, faculty, administrative staff, or residence hall staff), or where the reporting student(s)/organization did not stay with them.